koumoul-dev/flux-templating/README.md

     npm run start-dist

-Run the integration test suite on the service launched with 'npm run start-dist':
+Run the integration test suite from the host machine to the service as if installed for production:

     npm run test-dist